danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 }
 ```

 In Flux parlance, the `appendValue` function is the payload's action type, its arguments is the payload's data and the returned closure is the means of modifying the state.
-With this technique, we remove the need to perform a `switch` statement on the type of action, and also get type checking for the action's payload data.
+With this technique, we remove the need to perform a bunch of conditional statements for the type of action, and we also get type checking for the action's payload data.

 ## Example: A Single Counter